Puppets/puppets-old/README.md

 Puppets can have Pieces.
 These are simply instances of any other object that are attached directly to the Puppet, and connected through its local channel.

-Specify your pieces with the pieces hash:
+Specify the Classes of your pieces – not instances – with the pieces hash:

 ```js
 var PuppetClass = Puppets.Puppet.extend({